earthly/website/blog/_posts/2021-11-03-bash-variables.md

 <div class="narrow-code">

 Bash is not just a UNIX shell, it's also a programming language.
 And like most programming languages, it has variables.
-You use these shell variables whenever you append to your `PATH` or refer to `$HOME` or set `JAVA_HOME` or `GOARCH`.
+You use these shell variables whenever you append to your `PATH` or refer to `$HOME` or set `JAVA_HOME`.

 So let me walk you through how variables work in bash, starting with local shell variables and then covering special and environment variables.
 I think you'll find understanding the basics to be extremely helpful.